fp7mplane/protocol-ri/doc/protocol-spec.md

 A __capability__ is a statement of a component's ability and willingness to perform a specific operation, conveyed from a component to a client.
 It does not represent a guarantee that the specific operation can or will be performed at a specific point in time.

 A __withdrawal__ is a notification of a component's inability or unwillingness to perform a specific operation.
 It cancels a previously advertised capability.
-A withdrawal can also be sent in reply to a specification which
+A withdrawal can also be sent in reply to a specification which attempts to invoke a capability no longer offered.

 ### Specification and Interrupt